Translate

 There is a Jewish mother blog "Mother in Israel" that suggested on her blog Hegel a long time ago that I ignored because I had found some important insights on Kelley Ross's Kant Fries site.
 The thing I think that got me most interested in Hegel was when I realized his jargon was philosophical an that statements taken out of context or poorly understood did not constitute a true critique.
 Also just seeing some of the problems in Kant that simply are not well answered brought me around to seeing the importance of Hegel.
 That is in a nut shell: The critiques on Hegel I thought were not accurate.

-It occurs to me I was never very impressed with implanted knowledge especially since it can't be falsified-not with any of the things Kant though were unconditioned, but even things like Math.
+It occurs to me I was never very impressed with implanted knowledge especially since it can't be falsified-not with any of the things Kant thought were unconditioned, but even things like Math.
 Still all in all Dr Kelley Ross is an amazingly thorough thinker.
-I still have to go with Hegel.